nikhil-salodkar/Self-Driving-nanodegree/writeup.md

 * The size of test set is 12630 images
 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

+#### 2. Include an exploratory visualization of the dataset.

+Here is an exploratory visualization of the data set.
+It is a bar chart showing how the training, validation and test images with different labels are distributed.

+training images distribution is :
+![train_distribution][./examples/train_distribution.png]